raquo/Waypoint/README.md

   initialUrl = dom.document.location.href, // must be a valid LoginPage or UserPage url origin = dom.document.location.origin.get,
   routes = List(userRoute, loginRoute),
-  owner = unsafeWindowOwner, // this router will live as long as the window
+  owner = L.unsafeWindowOwner, // this router will live as long as the window
   $popStateEvent = L.windowEvents.onPopState, // this being a param lets Waypoint avoid an explicit dependency on Laminar getPageTitle = _.toString, // mock page title (displayed in the browser tab next to favicon) serializePage = page => write(page)(rw), // serialize page data for storage in History API log